6 Things I Wish Someone Would’ve Told Me When I Was Younger

 However, I’ve also realised that this doesn’t have to be a regret.
 These lessons I’ve learned would be applicable to any age, even right now, given that life is going forward, not backward, and we’re not racing against anyone.

 I truly believe that every minute is another chance to turn your life around.
-It’s never too late to start doing differently for the better.
+It’s never too late to start doing the right things for yourself.

-Here’s the list of 6 things I tell myself now because either no one told me then, or when they told me, I didn’t listen:
+If you’re looking for early 20s advice, here’s the list of 6 things I would tell my younger self and keep telling myself now because either no one told me then, or when they told me, I didn’t listen:

-When I was younger, I had a very hard time with anxiety and insecurity.
+When I was younger in my early 20s, I had a very hard time with anxiety and insecurity.
 I was constantly worried about what people said about me or thought of me.

-I wish someone had told me that people’s reaction to you is not permanent, and they’re likely to be more consumed with themselves than with you.
+I wish I could tell my younger self that people’s reaction to you is not permanent, and they’re likely to be more consumed with themselves than with you.

 That’s why you should take people’s opinions of you into consideration for self-improvement but you should not obsessively stress about it.